Why is marine litter of concern?

 The FanpLesstic-sea project is quite ambitious, but, at the same time, quite realistic.
 It has managed to mobilize experts who know how to monitor microplastics and model their pathways, as well as experts from the wastewater treatment sector with hands on experience on eliminating microplastics from their effluents.
 HELCOM, for its part, will provide its regional perspective on the topic, sharing already gained and on-going experience through the implementation of the Regional Action Plan on Marine Litter and translating the outputs of the project to policy messages to be shared with the HELCOM countries.
 Specifically, the main outputs of the project will be to map microplastic pathways, understand new technology for microplastics removal, and defining frameworks that will enable cost-efficient and implementable measures.

 What else is HELCOM doing in regards to microplastics?

 HELCOM is currently working on an indicator on microlitter in the water column.
 Although there is currently no coordinated monitoring of microlitter in the region, some national monitoring programmes in certain Baltic Sea countries already address microlitter in the surface water or sediments, or both.
 It is now up to HELCOM to propose a harmonized method for monitoring microliter in the water column at the regional level.
-In any case, the foundation for durable solutions on microplastics has already been laid with the Ministerial Declaration 2018, where the HELCOM countries committed to address the Baltic Sea's marine litter problem – including microplastics.
+In any case, the foundation for durable solutions on microplastics has already been laid with the Regional Action Plan on Marine Litter, where the HELCOM countries committed to address the Baltic Sea’s marine litter problem – including microplastics.